 - Extending or enhancing existing Boost libraries

-- Advanced implementation techniques used within Boost libraries
+- Advanced implementation techniques used in Boost libraries

-- Software development tools and their application to C++ and or Boost
+- Software development tools and/or their application to C++ and/or Boost

 - Boost infrastructure topics such as build tools, website, testing

 - Any other topics likely to be of great interest to C++ developers

 Interactive and collaborative sessions are encouraged, as this is the style of learning and participation that has proven most successful at these events.
 Sessions can be tutorial, with an emphasis on interaction and participant involvement, or workshops, whether hands-on programming or paper-based, discussion-driven collaborative work.